 After a quick web research I could make out their cradle – the yard of a construction service company situated in an industrial area at Hohenschönhausen, a district in the northeast of Berlin.

-Edit: If you are interested in taking a closer look on the images of the above posted slideshow visit my website gallery “The pink pipes of Berlin”.
-You can also purchase image licenses there.
-If you’d like to buy a print, don’t hesitate to contact me.
+Edit: If you are interested in taking a closer look on the images of the above posted slideshow visit my website.
+If you’d like to purchase image licenses or buy a print, don’t hesitate to contact me.